-On Sunday, I had the opportunity to see a great documentary on TVE 2 (co-produced by Arte France , Spanish TV and Television of Catalonia, who should be congratulated for social and educational use of the TV) on the ...
-'History of Planned Obsolescence ', or what is the same,' deliberately reducing the life of a product to increase its consumption '.
-A magnificent synthesis of the documentary is featured on the video below program progress (4 ') that the TVE itself offered ...
-Buy, Conspiracy.
+Last Sunday, I had the opportunity to see a magnificent documentary on TVE 2 (co-produced by Arte France , Spanish Television and Television of Catalonia, who should be congratulated for the social and educational use of the TV) on the ...
+'History planned obsolescence ', or what is the same,' the deliberate reduction in the life of a product to increase its consumption.
+"A magnificent synthesis of documentary is featured on the following video of progress of the program (4 ') that TVE offered itself ...
+Buy, pull, buy.
 Advance.

-By 'obsolescence (' PO ') can be given the "deliberate reduction of the life cycle of the product, during the design and production thereof, so that last less and, therefore, is consumed more by frequent and repeated purchases'.
+By 'planned obsolescence' ('OP'), can understand the 'deliberate reduction of the product life cycle, during the design and production process thereof, so that last less and, therefore, is consumed more by frequent and repeated 'purchases.

-The 'OP' is the basis of our current consumer society or the 'Growth', whose logic 'does not grow to meet the needs, but growth for growth.
-Growing production indefinitely without limits, for which consumption must grow unbounded.
-'And how do you get unlimited consumption?,' Seducing the consumer to want to own something a little newer, a little better, and just before than necessary ' .
-And how do you seduce ?, As Serge Latouche, professor of economics at the University Paris-XI, by 'three key elements: 1. - Advertising, 2. - Planned Obsolescence, and 3. - Credit'.
+The 'OP' is the basis of our current consumer society or 'growth', whose logic 'is not growing to meet the needs, but growth for growth.
+Grow indefinitely with a production without limits, so consumption should grow indefinitely.
+'And how unlimited consumption is achieved?'
+Seducing the consumer to want to own something a little newer, a little better, and a little earlier what is necessary ' .
+And you know how to seduce ?, by Serge Latouche, professor of economics at the University Paris-XI by 'three key elements: 1. advertising, planned obsolescence 2. and 3.
+Credit'.

-'History of Planned Obsolescence 2/3'
+'History of obsolescence 2/3'